curl/everything-curl/usingcurl-reademail.md

 # Reading email

-There are two dominant protocols on the Internet for reading/downloading email from servers (at least if we don't count web based reading), and they are IMAP and POP3.
+There are two dominant protocols on the Internet for reading/downloading email from servers (at least if we do not count web based reading), and they are IMAP and POP3.
 The former being the slightly more modern alternative. curl supports both.